evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

 Identity (a -> b) ~> Identity a -> Identity b
 ```

-`ap` allows for values wrapped in a `Identity` to be applied to functions also
+`ap` allows for values wrapped in an `Identity` to be applied to functions also
-wrapped in a `Identity`.
+wrapped in an `Identity`.
 In order to use `ap`, the `Identity` must contain a
 function as its value.
 Under the hood, `ap` unwraps both the function
 and the value to be applied and applies the value to the function.
 Finally it
-will wrap the result of that application back into a `Identity`.
+will wrap the result of that application back into an `Identity`.
 It is required
 that the inner function is curried.

 ```javascript